About our music

 [: Oj divojko, jabuko rumena

-Parih da te ma naranča rodila? / Nije mene naranča rodila, za goru me mat moja rodila :]
+Parih da te ma naranča rodila? / Nije mene naranča rodila, za goru me mat moja rodila. :]

-Bura mi je ziparinka bila, zipjuć me je va more stavjala, mornari me va mrižu lovili, prodali me biloj Katarini
+Bura mi je ziparinka bila, zipjuć me je va more stavjala, mornari me va mrižu lovili, prodali me biloj Katarini.

-Katarina dobra žena bila
+Katarina dobra žena bila,

-Ka je mene mabilu odgojila
+ka je mene mabilu odgojila

-[: Z bilim kruhom i crljenim vinom :]
+[: z bilim kruhom i crljenim vinom :].

 Language: Croatian

-Author: unknown, Croatian folk song)
+Author: Unknown (Croatian folk song)

-„[: Oh, lass, the apples in your cheeks / A witch must have given birth to you! / No, no witch gave birth to me, my mother birthed me over the hills :]
+[: “Oh, lass, the apples in your cheeks / A witch must have given birth to you!” / “No, no witch gave birth to me, my mother birthed me there over the hills :]

-„Catherine was a good woman / She raised me lovably with white bread and red wine / Oh, with the white bread and red wine“
+“She was a good woman / Raised me lovably with white bread and red wine / Oh, the white bread and red wine”

 KRUKKULDAKTE